matmaros/ShopDrawingGenerator/README.md

 Based on the data entered into the 'checklist.csv' file a drawing is produced by selecting 2d blocks arranged into the model space.
 The below shows and example of a shower door shop drawing created for a glass shower door.
 This also includes custom notes which are pulled form the csv file.

+To run this project download the rhino file and two csv files to your desktop.
+In the python script - edit the file path at the top of the script to show the path for your desktop.
+Open the rhino file and type "editpythonscript" into the command line.
+Paste the contents of the python script and click run script.

 ![image](https://user-images.githubusercontent.com/67350711/119895450-cd02f280-bf0b-11eb-8059-40abcc38bb34.png)